apguerrera/Daisy/README.md

 #### Security
 We use the existing proxy voting contracts and add a layer of zero-knowledge proofs to signal our vote.

-#### Anonymity
+#### Transparent Anonymity
-There is no doubt that the revolutionary concept of the blockchain, which is the underlying technology.
-What makes it a powerful tool for digitizing everyday services is the introduction of smart contracts, as in the Ethereum platform.
-Smart contracts are meaningful pieces of codes, to be integrated into the blockchain and executed as scheduled in every step of blockchain updates.
-E-voting on the other hand,

-The blockchain with the smart contracts emerges as a good candidate to use in developments of safer, cheaper, more secure, more transparent, and easier-to-use e-voting systems.
-Ethereum and its network are one of the most suitable ones, due to its consistency, widespread use, and provision of smart contracts logic.
+The smart contracts paired with proof systems continue to emerge as a developments of safer, cheaper, more secure, more transparent, and easier-to-use e-voting systems.
 An e-voting system must be secure, as it should not allow duplicate votes and be fully transparent while protecting the privacy of the attendees.

-In this work, we have implemented and tested a sample e-voting Daisy’s smart contract for the Ethereum network using the Ethereum based MKR wallets and the Solidity language.
+In this work, we have implemented and tested a sample e-voting Daisy’s smart contract for the Ethereum using the Ethereum based MKR wallets using Solidity and Circom.
+User privacy was preserved by encrypting the votes and key changes.
-After an election is held, eventually, the Ethereum blockchain will hold the records of ballots and votes.
-Users can submit their votes via an Android device or directly from their wallets, and these transaction requests are handled with the consensus of every single Ethereum node.
+Users can submit their votes from their wallets, and these transaction requests are handled with the consensus of every single Ethereum node.
+MakerDAO acting as the coordinator also is required to submit a verifiable proof for correctness of computation.
 This consensus creates a transparent environment for e-voting.
-In this way, the Anonymity & Privacy of the users will be kept safe.
+In this way, the transparency of the system will be kept intact while maintaining user privacy and anonymity.

 #### Delegation